-County legislators in the Capital Region should protect children from toxic chemicals by banning the sale of toys and children's products that contain them.
+County legislators in Westchester should protect children from toxic chemi- cals by banning the sale of toys and children's products that contain them.

 In the absence of state or national policies, localities have acted in the past to protect the health of local communities.
 Albany, Schenectady and Suffolk Counties banned the use of BPA in baby bottles and sippy cups.
 Several counties passed the Pesticide Neighbor Notification bill.
 Local governments have shown that they will act to protect their residents.
-Localities in the Capital Region should pass laws to prevent the sale of toys and children's products that contain the most dangerous toxic chemicals.
-A bill called the Toxic-Free Toys Act was recently introduced by Albany County Legislator Bryan Clenehan, which would do just that.
+Westchester County should pass laws to prevent the sale of toys and children's products that contain the most dangerous toxic chemicals.